Generating numbers of rings graded by amenable and supramenable groups: Introduction

 \begin{thmC} Let $R$ be a ring that is projectively graded by a locally finite group $G$.
 Then $R$ has UGN if and only if $R_1$ has UGN. \end{thmC}

-Theorem C follows easily from the fact that the UGN property is Morita invariant (see Corollary 2.3 below).
-In order to prove Theorems A and B, we define the notion of a \emph{translation ring} associated with a subset of a group, generalizing a concept that was introduced by M.~Gromov \cite{Gromov} in 1993.
+As shown in \S 3.1, Theorem C follows easily from the fact that the UGN property is a Morita invariant (see Corollary~2.3 below).

+The proofs of Theorem~B((iv)$\implies$(i)) and Theorem~4.6 employ the notion of a \emph{translation ring}, a generalization of a concept that was introduced by M.~Gromov \cite{Gromov} in 1993.
 If $R$ is a ring, $G$ a group, and $X$ a nonempty subset of $G$, then the \emph{translation ring} of $X$ with respect to $G$ over $R$, denoted $T_G(X,R)$, is the ring of all $X\times X$ matrices $M$ over $R$ for which there is a finite set $K\subseteq G$ such that $M(x,y)=0$ whenever $y\notin Kx$.
 Furthermore, we define $T_G(\emptyset, R)$ to be the zero ring for any group $G$ and ring $R$.
-In order to conform to the prevailing notational convention, we will denote $T_G(G,R)$ simply by $T(G,R)$.
+The ring $T_G(G,R)$ is denoted simply by $T(G,R)$.
 For a finitely generated group $G$, the rings $T(G,R)$ are the translation rings introduced by Gromov and investigated further in \cite{Ara1}, \cite{Ara2}, \cite{Elek}, and \cite{Roe}.

-We deduce Theorems A and B from the following proposition describing a connection between translation rings and measure-theoretic properties of the group.
+Translation rings are important examples of group-graded rings; in the case where $X=G$, they are skew group rings (see Proposition~2.14 below), but, otherwise, they may be neither freely nor strongly graded (see the proof of Proposition~4.7 below).
+Our interest in translation rings stems primarily from the fact that they can be used to characterize amenable subsets of groups, as we show in Theorem~D.